alphagov/calendars/README.md

 ### Generate bank holidays

 A rake task has been created to generate the bank holidays JSON for a given year.
 They need to be then inserted, and modified to take into account any additions/modifications made by proclamation.
 Run the rake task like this:

     bundle exec rake bank_holidays:generate_json[2016]

+In order to make the difference between holidays determined by law or by proclamation, an additional rake task was created:

+    bundle exec rake bank_holidays:generate_json_with_proclamation[2016]

+This rake task adds an additional "proclamation" boolean flag on each bank holiday.
+If the "proclamation" flag is set to true, that holiday is not specified by any legislation but has been proclaimed consistently every year: this is the case for a number of bank holidays, as well for some substitute days.

 ### Testing